jaredwsimmons/cfbpowerpickem/README.md

 - `CFBPowerPickEm_`: is the Solution .zip file.
 - `README.md`: You're reading it!
 This document provides an overview of the repository and its contents.

+Once you've imported the Solution into your environment, you'll see a couple dozen Power Automate flows that utilize CollegeFootballData.com APIs, a Canvas app utilizing the PowerCAT Creator Kit, and one nightly Power Automate flow that grades all open picks once the games havve been played.

 ## Getting Started

 To get started with College Football Power Pick 'Em: